Expert Advice On Improving Your Home

 Frequently Asked Questions About Gutter Guards in Phoenix, AZ

-The type of gutter guard that is best for your gutters depends on several factors, such as how much you're willing to pay for gutter guard installation, the types of trees around your property, and the usual weather in your part of Arizona.
+The style of gutter guard that is best for your gutters is based on several factors, such as how much you're willing to pay for gutter guard installation, the types of trees on your property, and the usual weather in your part of Arizona.
 While Phoenix is relatively dry, and you may have few or no trees on your property, you'll want to be sure your guards can handle whatever weather and debris you do get.

 You should also consider your budget and whether you feel strongly about the guards being visible from the ground–surface tension guards are visible from the ground, while many other styles are not.
-Working with a local gutter guard professional can help you with choosing the best style for you.
+Working with a local gutter guard professional is a step towards finding the right style for you.

-Generally, gutter guards are a good investment for most homes.
-They prolong your gutter system's life span, improve your house's overall appearance, and cut down on how much you spend on cleaning and repairs.
-They lessen the risk of mold and mildew growth and prevent your gutters from becoming a home for pests such as insects and birds.
-Additionally, when you are ready to move, gutter guards can add extra value to your property.
+Overall, gutter guards are a smart investment for most homes.
+They help prolong the life of your gutters, cut down on how much you spend on cleaning and repairs, and improve your home's overall appearance.
+They lessen the risk of mold and mildew growth and prevent your gutters from becoming a home for the likes of birds and insects.
+Additionally, when you are ready to sell your house, gutter guards can add to the value of your property.

-The life span of your gutter guards will depend on the style and material that you choose.
-Typically, plastic guards last between three and six years, while metal guards can last for seven to 20 years (with steel on the lower end and aluminum on the higher).
+The life span of your gutter guards will depend on the material and style that you choose.
+Generally, plastic guards last between three and six years, while metal guards can last for seven to 20 years (with steel on the lower end and aluminum on the higher).
 For example, plastic micro-mesh lasts around three years, while the life span for metal micro-mesh is around 12 years.
 Foam guards can last up to ten years, although that life span may be shorter in very sunny or wet climates (like Phoenix).
-Surface tension and brush guards can both last up to 20 years, depending on the climate and how well they are maintained.
+Surface tension and brush guards can both last as long as 20 years, depending on the climate and how well they are maintained.

 Other Phoenix, AZ Home Services